IbrahimOmar91/SFND-2D_Feature_Matching/README.md

 <br>FAST, AKAZE and BRISK almost the same number of points but FAST neighborhood size is the smallest of them then comes the AKAZE after that the BRISK wich has different neighborhood sizes for the points and in the three most of the features are near to the edges of the car with little advantage for the AKAZE to have slightly more near points.

 <br>The result was also averaged over the input images and written down in this file https://github.com/IbrahimOmar91/SFND-2D_Feature_Matching/blob/master/Results/AVGs.csv
-<br>For each compination of detector and extractor:
+<br>For each combination of detector and extractor:
 * Nverage of number of detected Key Points `keyPoints`.
 * Time consumed by the detector `detector-time`.
 * Number of KeyPoints inside the car rectangle `focused`.